 Seafarms is one of the largest aquaculture operators in Australia, selling products under the Crystal Bay Prawns brand and is currently working on a substantial prawn farm development project in northwestern Australia.

-Appointed last November, McMahon’s time at the helm of the company has coincided with a drop in the share price from $0.04 per share to $0.017, with the move to oust him coming less than a month after a report confirming the group’s proposed $1.45 billion development in Legune Station, Western Australia is considered unviable.
+Appointed last November, McMahon’s time at the helm of the company has coincided with a drop in the share price from $0.04 per share to $0.017, with the move to oust him coming less than a month after a report confirming the group’s proposed $1.45 billion development in Legune Station, Northern Territory is considered unviable.

-Together with CFO Ian Brannan, McMahon initiated a review of the so-called ‘Project Sea Dragon’ last November, which was Seafarm’s plan to develop 10,000 hectares of ponds near Kununurra to grow 180,000 metric tonnes of black tiger shrimp.
+Together with CFO Ian Brannan, McMahon initiated a review of the so-called ‘Project Sea Dragon’ last November, which was Seafarm’s plan to develop 10,000 hectares of ponds to produce 180,000 metric tonnes of black tiger shrimp.

 Construction on the first phase of the project got underway in 2021 at an expected price of roughly $380 million, but upon his appointment, McMahon paused the project’s development until 2022 as he did not consider it feasible to finalise debt and equity funding arrangements.

 Released to the public on 31 March 2022, the review recognised the failure of Seafarms to raise the sufficient money needed for the next phase of the Sea Dragon project.
 The report found that the business model was unproven in Australia, and the current farming operations have “fundamentally underperformed”.

 SeaFarms had successfully raised $92.5 million for the first phase of the project in June 2021, which was underpinned by the largest shareholder and Seafarms chairman, Ian Trahar, who subscribed for $20 million under the placement.
 He agreed to convert all loans owed to his company Avatar as of 30 June 2021, worth $14.8 million, to equity on the same terms as the placement.